olayinkade/olayinkade.github.io/README.md

 ### Format Resume in Markdown instruction
 You are going to learn about 3 basic Markdown elements that can be the starting point to writing any resume in Markdown.
 There are many types of Markdown, but we are going to learn the GitHub Flavored Markdown (GFM).
 The GFM is the Markdown that GitHub recognizes and the standard that all Markdown file hosted on GitHub has to follow to be rendered correctly.
 **Are you wondering why Markdown is useful if your resume already looks fine in MS Word?** Firstly, you have to ability to edit your Markdown files with any text editor.
 As oppose to using only MS Word.
 Also, it is easy to maintain version control with Markdown files compared to Ms word documents.
 So you can have multiple people collaborating in one document.
-To read on more benefits of Markdown goto [Hackernoon article on Say yes to Markdown, no to MS Word ](https://hackernoon.com/say-yes-to-markdown-no-to-ms-word-be4692e7a8cd) has a good article on that.
+To read on more benefits of Markdown go to [Hackernoon article on Say yes to Markdown, no to MS Word ](https://hackernoon.com/say-yes-to-markdown-no-to-ms-word-be4692e7a8cd) has a good article on that.
 1. Open Markdown Editor
     Atom is an editor that allows you to create Markdown files and preview how it is going to look like rendered.
 To create a Markdown file you need to save the file with extension .md or .markdown.
 Then to preview the file, select packages -> Markdown preview -> Toggle preview.
 2. Paste in resume content